amiralansary/rl-medical/examples/LandmarkDetection/DQN/README.md

   title={{Evaluating Reinforcement Learning Agents for Anatomical Landmark Detection}}, author={Alansary, Amir and Oktay, Ozan and Li, Yuanwei and Le Folgoc, Loic and
-          Hou, Benjamin and Vaillant, Ghislain and Kamnitsas, Konstantinos and Vlontzos, Athanasios and Glocker, Ben and Kainz, Bernhard and others}, journal={Medical Image Analysis}, year={2019}, publisher={Elsevier}
+          Hou, Benjamin and Vaillant, Ghislain and Kamnitsas, Konstantinos and Vlontzos, Athanasios and Glocker, Ben and Kainz, Bernhard and Rueckert, Daniel}, journal={Medical Image Analysis}, year={2019}, publisher={Elsevier}